 This is by far the biggest risk for your tokens.
 Human error is very real because of the nature of tech that is cryptocurrencies today, which is unknown to newbies and also the fact that some unusual actions on the side of the user are necessary in order to assure good security for the tokens.

-Errors such as sending Bitcoin to an Ethereum address could also see you loose completely.
+Errors such as sending Bitcoin to an Ethereum address could also see you lose completely.
 Avoid sending coins to the wrong crypto choice on exchanges and confirm that indeed the service for that transaction is working before proceeding.
 Don't assume anything.

 The other error is sharing private keys with other parties.